AudacySpace/quindar-gmat/CONTRIBUTING.md

 ## Contributing to the Quindar-GMAT code
 ### Scenarios
 * You can contribute by creating new scenario files.
-Your script files need to be placed at /application/userfunctions/python/ to use the existing python functions.
+Your script files need to be placed in /application/userfunctions/python/ to use the existing python functions.
 * Check NASA's [User Guide](http://gmat.sourceforge.net/docs/R2016a/html/index.html) for more information about script files.

 ### Python functions
 * You can contribute by creating new python functions that can be used by Quindar-GMAT.
-Your python functions need to be placed at /application/userfunctions/python/.
+Your python functions need to be placed in /application/userfunctions/python/.

 ### GMAT
 * You can contribute by modifying Quindar-GMAT.
 Check NASA's [GMAT Wiki](http://gmatcentral.org) to learn more about GMAT.